rbenna1/ferriskey/README.md

 # FerrisKey

 FerrisKey is an open-source IAM (Identity and Access Management) solution designed for modern cloud-native environments.
-With its high-performance API written in Rust and its intuitive web interface developed in Typescript/React, FerrisKey offerrs a robust and flexible alternative to tradtional IAM solutions.
+With its high-performance API written in Rust and its intuitive web interface developed in Typescript/React, FerrisKey offers a robust and flexible alternative to tradtional IAM solutions.

 ## 🚀 Features